leecrossley/cordova-plugin-apple-watch/README.md

 ### init

-Initialises the Apple Watch interface, this must be called and the success handler fired before messages can be sent.
+Initialises the Apple Watch two way messaging interface.
+This must be called and the success handler fired before `sendMessage` can be used.

 ```js
 applewatch.init(function successHandler(appGroupId) {}, errorHandler);